arvigeus/AZ-204/Topics/Managed Identities.md

 [Deny assignments](https://docs.microsoft.com/en-us/azure/role-based-access-control/deny-assignments) **override role assignments** to block specific actions.

-Hierarchy for managing a resource (from least to highest permission levels):
+### Hierarchy for managing a resource (from least to highest permission levels)

-- User with access policy to resource
+- No role: Users or managed identities are granted only permissions they need, like read or write, without using a predefined role.
+- Resource `Reader`
 - Resource `Contributor`
 - Resource `Owner`
 - Resource `Administrator`